Angela G. Pirlott

 How do different features of the social environment affect our emotions, beliefs, attitudes, and behaviors?
 My research employs an affordance management perspective to human cognition and behavior, which posits that people think about and respond to those around them in ways intended to better manage the potential opportunities (e.g., for friendship or romance) and threats (e.g., to mating opportunities or sexual autonomy) these others afford.
-I developed a program of research applying this perspective to intergroup relations, prejudice, and stereotyping, and because the complexity of some of these questions requires sophisticated designs and analyses, my second line of research focuses on developing methodological and analytic tools.
+I developed a program of research applying this perspective to prejudice, stereotyping, and discrimination, and because the complexity of some of these questions requires sophisticated designs and analyses, my second line of research focuses on developing methodological and analytic tools.

 The affordance management paradigm views affective prejudices and behavioral reactions as resulting from the threats and opportunities perceived to be posed by members of different groups.
 The determination of these affordances as threats versus opportunities varies depending upon the interaction between critical perceiver and target variables such as gender, sexual orientation, race/ethnicity, and relevant goals, such as seeking mates or socializing children.
 For example, a gay man may present a companionship opportunity for a straight woman interested in forming friendships, but may be perceived to pose a threat of gender role